 Our vision is to be a county government that provides innovative, efficient, quality services to a thriving and safe community.
 We’re working with a consultant to develop our long-term strategy and vision.
 We want to confirm things we know and things we don’t know.
 We are conducting listening sessions with the community and businesses, soliciting the needs of the community.
 We’re looking forward to the future.

 We will be the most innovative and inclusive county in America.
 We will be home to one million residents.
 It will be a place where residents can go to the Colorado Air and Space Port and purchase a ticket to Tokyo, board a space plane and be there in less than three hours.

 Right now, any events out in public will have less restrictions.
 We are moving forward with the 4th of July festival.
 Unless the governor announces restrictions, right now we’re moving forward.

-- The Roof Over Your Head by On Tap Credit Union
+- Paying Down Debt by On Tap Credit Union